Browsing Category

 And we’ll have a pudding in half an hour

-Years ago, a savvy school librarian pal allowed me into some of her elementary classes to workshop a poetry manuscript: call it a pint-sized focus group, all you marketing mavens.
+Years ago, a school librarian pal asked me to workshop a poetry manuscript in her elementary classes: call it a pint-sized focus group, all you marketing mavens.
 Poetry and kids are, after all, natural partners.
 Adult cynicism and facades have yet to seize hold.
 Kids default to belief about mystical wonders.

 I’m with the great Romantic poet Shelley: